Admission to the Medical Laboratory Technology Program

 - If you are currently enrolled in coursework at another college you must provide proof of enrollment with your application listing any required classes that are in progress.
 Your grade for this class must be received in admissions within one week after the grade is posted.

-You will receive notification of your admission status via PCC email within one month of the close of admission.
+You will receive notification of your admission status via PCC email within one month of the close of Spring Term.
 Applicants who have been conditionally accepted into the program will be invited to a mandatory orientation in September.
-A basic oral communication skills assessment will be administered at the orientation.
-Students who attend the orientation and pass the communication assessment will be officially admitted to the program.

 Applicants who qualify, but do not have the top points for admission will be notified of their status as a program alternate.
 Often, alternates are eventually selected for the program.
 Alternates will be listed in order of points, and in the case of students receiving the same points, the order of applications were received by admissions.